realglobe-Inc/sugo-hub/README.md

 #!/usr/bin/env node

 /**
- * This is an example to setup cloud server with advanced options */
+ * This is an example to setup hub server with advanced options */

 'use strict'